kevint4890/brag-bot/WAF-IP-MANAGEMENT.md

 ## 🔧 Configuration

-The system is pre-configured for your environment:
+The system is pre-configured, here is the current configurement:

 ```javascript
 // frontend/scripts/manage-ip.js